Welcome to today's edition of the Rush 24-7 podcast.

 And of course, you know what's next.

-With growing confidence as election day approaches, Republican leaders are preparing to argue that huge and broad and sweeping and wide Republican gains in the House and the Senate would represent a top-to-bottom validation of the party's moderate wing.
+With growing confidence, as Election Day approaches, Republican leaders are preparing to argue that huge and broad and sweeping and wide Republican gains in the House and the Senate would represent a top-to-bottom validation of the party's moderate wing.

 And what that means is that Republican leaders are preparing to argue that a broad Republican gain in the Senate, a broad Republican gain in the House, would represent a total repudiation of the Tea Party.

-And that, ladies and gentlemen, is what these people, this is a political story, but the politico wouldn't have a story if it weren't for sources talking to them.
+And that, ladies and gentlemen, is what these people, this is a political story, but the Politico wouldn't have a story if it weren't for sources talking to them.

 And I don't think these particular sources are Democrats here.

-Now I've got to walk a very fine line in explaining this to you because none of this should be new to you.
+Now, I've got to walk a very fine line in explaining this to you because none of this should be new to you.

-Now it may be just as upsetting or might make you just as angry as always, but it shouldn't be new.
+Now, it may be just as upsetting or might make you just as angry as always, but it shouldn't be new.

 I mean, this is not a new attitude the Republican leadership has adopted.

-The politico says the real celebration, the real popping of the champagne corks will come as the Republican moderate leadership described here as mainline wing.
+The Politico says the real celebration, the real popping of the champagne corks will come as the Republican moderate leadership, described here as mainline wing.

-The mainline wing is the moderates in the Republican, but they are preparing to go out and say that this huge wave landslide win also repudiates the Tea Party along with the Democrat Party.
+The mainline wing is the moderates and the Republican, but they are preparing to go out and say that this huge wave landslide win also repudiates the Tea Party along with the Democrat Party.

-Having taken a newly heavy-handed approach to the primary season this year, top strategists of the Republican coalition say capturing the majority would set a powerful precedent for similar actions in the future, not just in Senate and Congressional races, but in the presidential primary season as well.
+Having taken a newly heavy-handed approach to the primary season this year, top strategists of the Republican coalition say capturing the majority would set a powerful precedent for similar actions in the future, not just in Senate and congressional races, but in the presidential primary season as well.

-Meaning we better not mess around with any conservative candidates in the Republican primary because we're going to demonstrate here that it is moderate Republicans that win landslides.
+Meaning, we better not mess around with any conservative candidates in the Republican primary because we're going to demonstrate here that it is moderate Republicans that win landslides, as will be evidenced, they say, by the results tomorrow.

-It is a, it's it's amazing to read this.
+It's amazing to read this.

-The political cramp here.
+The Politico, a little cramp here.

-Hang on just a second.
+Hang on just a sec.

 Hamstring cramp.